auerswal/bnas2018/hw1-the_lab/README.md

 Since Ansible is supposed to be used via TCP/IP (instead of e.g. serial console), the lab routers need to be pre-provisioned with a basic configuration that provides IP connectivity and an SSH server.
-This pre-staging configuration is applied via copy&paste to the router consoles.
+This pre-staging configuration can be applied via copy&paste to the router consoles.
 With this configuration, Ansible can connect to every router, which suffices for the first homework and provides a starting point for the upcoming hands-on exercises.